parthxnarula/Dashboard/README.md

 •	Calendar is color-coded, illustrating sales categories from high to low.

-Step 4: Sales Distribution by Region (Pie Chart)
+Step 4: Then you will see a Sales Distribution by Region (Pie Chart)

 •	Get a broader perspective on sales distribution across regions.